Monomialization of singular metrics on real surfaces: Gauss Regular Resolution and 2-tensors on singular sub-varieties

 Let $M_0$ be a connected analytic manifold of finite dimension.

 Let $Z$ be any non-empty sub-variety of $M_0$.
-Let $\cN_Z$ be the \em Nash "bundle" of $Z$ in $M_0$. \em It is the closed semi-analytic subset of $\bG(TM_0)$ consisting of all the (converging) limits of tangent sub-spaces to $Z$ at regular points of $Z$.
-Or in other words it is just the (topological) closure of the graph of the Gauss mapping of $Z$.
+The \em Nash "bundle" $\cN_Z$ of $Z$ in $M_0$ \em is the closed semi-analytic subset of $\bG(TM_0)$ obtained as the (topological) closure of the graph of the Gauss mapping of $Z$.
 Let $C_4(Z)$ be the closure, taken into $TM_0$, of the tangent bundle $T Z_\reg$ of the regular part $Z_\reg$ of $Z$.
-We call it the \em pseudo-tangent "bundle" of $Z$. \em We denote it by $C_4(Z)$, since point-wise, the fiber $C_4(Z,\ula)$ over a point $\ula\in X_0$ is the 4-th Whitney tangent cone \cite{Wh1} and consists of the union $\cup_{[P]\in \cN_\ula Z} P$ of all the limits at $\ula$ of the tangent spaces to $Z$ at regular points of $Z$.
-When $Z$ is a submanifold $C_4(Z)$ is just the usual tangent bundle $TZ$.
+We call it the \em pseudo-tangent "bundle" of $Z$. \em We denote it by $C_4(Z)$, since point-wise, the fiber $C_4(Z,\ula)$ over a point $\ula$ of $X_0$ is the fourth Whitney tangent cone \cite{Wh1} and consists of the union $\cup_{[P]\in \cN_\ula Z} P$ of all the limits at $\ula$ of the tangent spaces to $Z$ at regular points of $Z$.
+When $Z$ is a sub-manifold $C_4(Z)$ is just the usual tangent bundle $TZ$.

 Let $X_0$ be a singular sub-variety of $M_0$ with non empty singular locus $Y_0$.
-In order to avoid a not very useful discussion (and further notations), we will define the restriction of a $2$-symmetric tensor on $M_0$ to $X_0$, via the polar form, once is presented the notion of restriction of regular quadratic forms on $M_0$ to $X_0$ in the next definition.
 Since $C_4(X_0)$ is a subset of $TM_0$ we can introduce the following \begin{definition} Let $\kappa$ be a regular quadratic form on $M_0$.
 The \em restriction of $\kp$ to $X_0$, \em denoted $\kp|_{X_0}$, is defined as the restriction $\kp|_{C_4(X_0)}$ of $\kp$ to the pseudo-tangent "bundle" of $X_0$.